ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 > Coming soon...

 ## :sparkles: Acknowledgement
+We express great gratitude for all the researchers' contributions to the **model inversion** community.

-Thanks to authors of [PLGMI](https://github.com/LetheSec/PLG-MI-Attack), who provide high quality codes for datasets , metrics, and three attack methods (GMI, KEDMI and PLGMI), we can easily refactor the codes and apply to other attack methods.
+In particular, we thank the authors of [PLGMI](https://github.com/LetheSec/PLG-MI-Attack), who provide high-quality codes for datasets, metrics, and three attack methods. 💓We are very grateful for their great devotion.